er-ssmohanty/gettin-n-cleanin-data/CodeBook.md

  3. Read X_test.txt, y_test.txt and subject_test.txt from the "test" folder and store them in *xtest*, *ytest* and *testsubject* variables respectively.
  4. *xtest*, *ytest* and *testsubject* are concatenated by cbind function to create *testdata*.
  5. Concatenate *testdata* to *traindata* by rbind function to generate a 10299x561 data frame, *alldata*.
  6. Read the features.txt file and store the data in a variable called *features*.
 We only extract the measurements on the mean and standard deviation.
-This results in a 66 indices list.
-We get a subset of *joinData* with the 66 corresponding columns.
+This results in a 66 indices list called *featlist*.
+Then we take a subset of *alldata* with the 66 corresponding columns only.
  7. Clean the column names of the subset.
 We remove spaces, brackets, hyphens,and other symbols in the names and change the case to lower.
  8. The shortenings are removed and replaced with their full terms like "time","frequency", "accelerometer", "gyroscope", etc.
  9. Read the activity_labels.txt file and store the data in a variable called *activity*.